 First Restart: Return to 25% torque reduction until proper DEF quality evaluation.
-If poor DEF quality is detected during the next monitoring cycle then the 5 mph limit is resumed after vehicle is stationary for 20 minutes.
+If poor DEF quality is detected during the next monitoring cycle then and 5 mph resumed after vehicle stationary for 20 minutes.
 After the second restart a Service Tool is required to exit the 8 km/h (5 mph) RSL.